yosh-401-advanced-javascript/seattle-javascript-401d31/instructor/brian/12-express_middleware/lab/12-express_middleware.md

   * `README.md`

 ## Description
-  * *note: feel free to use the in-class lecture code from today as a point of reference - the following requirements are directly based off of what was built in lecture*
   * Create a `node.js` and `express.js` REST API with `GET`, `POST`, and `PUT` routes
   * Create an `error-middleware` module to handle errors and error messages
     * be sure to use the `http-errors` module to associate your errors with the appropriate status code